 3. I did 3 online courses.

 2 free courses and 1 paid, all in marketing, publicity and building the brand in an authentic, organic way.
 I didn’t want to spend money or time but I had to.
 These were my investments in my business and myself.
 With the homework it was such a killer.
 It was not like I had too much time.
 I had 13 hour days.
 The webinars were always at 2pm EST which was 7 pm in London which was family time.
 So I watched them on replay.
 I listened to podcasts to supplement my current understanding and knowledge of the market.
 I started art classes with Lulu Allison of Middle Distance Arts.
 It is not really a course as such, we do different things every week.
 I was really proficient in art when I was in school.
 She’s really reminded me to see things as I always did, within the mind’s eye.
 Everything was lost in adulthood to construction, feasibility and practicality.
-The thing that is hammered out of you the moment you begin architectural training is art, except for the perception of light and dark which architects are experts at, giving us a head start skill in any of the creative arts (fashion, interior design, graphic design, industrial design, furniture design, landscape design, sculpting, etc).
+The thing that is hammered out of you the moment you begin design training is art, except for the perception of light and dark, giving that head start skill in any of the creative arts (fashion, interior design, graphic design, industrial design, furniture design, landscape design, sculpting, etc).
 Every line has to make perfect construction sense or it has to go.
 In art, no line has to make any sense.
 The entirety is more than the sum of parts and who’s counting lines?

 4. I had my 50th birthday “party”.